Apostille & Authentication · Hague + Non-Hague

 Do I need to send original documents?

-For most documents, yes — the apostille has to attach to a document that the issuing authority can verify.
+For most documents, yes — the apostille has to attach to a document the issuing authority can verify.
 For vital records (birth, marriage, death, divorce), that means a recent certified copy from the issuing state's vital records office.
 For notarized private documents, the apostille attaches to the notarized original.
 For corporate documents, certified copies from the Secretary of State are typically required.
 We confirm what's needed at intake.

 What if my destination country isn't on the Hague list?

 Your document will need a U.S. Department of State authentication followed by embassy or consulate legalization at the destination country's U.S. embassy or consulate.
-We handle the U.S. side end-to-end and can refer you to the right consulate for the legalization step, with documents prepared and ordered the way that consulate requires.
+We handle the U.S. side end to end and can refer you to the right consulate for the legalization step, with documents prepared and ordered the way that consulate requires.

 Can you apostille a document issued in a different state than where I live?